envisioning/vocab/vocab/causal-ai.md

 ---
 category: CORE, ARCH
+generality:
+- 0.85
+- 0.83
+- 0.825
+- 0.81
+- 0.8
+- 0.79
+- 0.785
 slug: causal-ai
 summary: A form of AI that reasons using cause and effect logic to provide interpretable predictions and decisions.
 title: Causal AI
 ---